 - Operating torque: Torque output at recommended differential pressure levels for extended motor life.

-- Differential operating pressure: Recommended maximum differential pressure for extended motor life, which is 80% of the differential pressure at maximum motor horsepower.
-Should drilling conditions be favorable, the pressure differential may be allowed to reach the maximum.
+- Differential operating pressure: Recommended maximum differential pressure for extended motor life, 80% of the differential pressure at maximum motor horsepower.
+If drilling conditions are favorable, the pressure differential may reach the maximum.
 Good drilling practices should prevail.